sciZer0/7/v/README.md

 <b>About Blockchain Technology</b>

-The main point of blockchain technology is to allow people to build permissionless ownership systems being extremely-sustainable – meaning, whose pre-programmed works are extremely hard, at best impossible, to stop.
+The main point of blockchain technology is to allow people to build permissionless ownership systems that are extremely-sustainable – meaning, whose pre-programmed works are extremely hard, at best impossible, to stop.

 The only way for a blockchain to be extremely-sustainable (really-unstoppable) is to be a people-ruled system – without being under control of any single entity.